 Democrats Have The Religious Left.
 Can They Win The Religious Middle?

-Exit polls from the 2016 presidential election suggest that only one of six white evangelical voters supported Hillary Clinton.
+Exit polls from the 2016 presidential election suggest that only 1 of 6 white evangelical voters supported Hillary Clinton.
 It was the worst such performance of any recent Democratic nominee.

 "She never asked for their votes," says Michael Wear, who directed religious outreach efforts for Barack Obama's successful reelection campaign in 2012.

 Democrats this year are making a more determined effort to reach voters whose political preferences are driven in part by their religious faith.
-Two presidential candidates — Sen. Cory Booker and Mayor Pete Buttigieg — are recruiting faith advisers to help in their campaigns, and the Democratic National Committee has hired a new "faith engagement" director, Rev. Derrick Harkins.
+Two presidential candidates — Sen. Cory Booker and Mayor Pete Buttigieg — are recruiting faith advisers to help in their campaigns, and the Democratic National Committee has hired a new "faith engagement" director, the Rev. Derrick Harkins.

 "We're having these conversations in the summer of 2019 as opposed to the fall of 2020, because it helps faith leaders understand that we're serious about this," says Harkins, formerly senior pastor at the historically black Nineteenth Street Baptist Church in Washington, D.C.
 "We're not scrambling at the last minute to try to cultivate relationships that will get us over the finish line."